ianmartinez/tamarack/README.md

 # Tamarack
-An easy to use JavaScript library that can create, modify, and style HTML through ECMAScript 6 classes.
+An easy to use JavaScript library that can create, modify, and style HTML entirely through ECMAScript 6 classes, with no boilerplate HTML or CSS needed.
 It is designed to be used in Electron apps, but works well for browser apps as well.

 Architecture
 -------